Historic Kapellbrücke bridge in Lucerne during sunset, with Mount Pilatus and traditional Swiss buildings in the background

 Socially Swisspicious

+After four years of living in Lucerne, Switzerland, I realized I haven't actually integrated.
+And I’m not alone.
+As a Latina, I thought my naturally friendly vibe would help me settle in, but turns out, even with great intentions and decent German, building friendships here can feel like solving a puzzle with missing pieces.
 I love a good time, great conversations, and turning strangers into friends (especially over cocktails).
 I’m ridiculously friendly, laugh at good (and bad) jokes, and believe food is the best way to connect with people.
-When I’m not eating my way through life, you’ll find me reading, binge-watching Korean dramas, or obsessing over languages—my favorite is German (yes, people give me weird looks when I say that).
+When I’m not eating my way through life, you’ll find me reading, binge-watching Korean dramas, or obsessing over languages - my favorite is German (yes, people give me weird looks when I say that).
 Oh, and I have a cat named Panqueque (Spanish for “pancake”).
-She’s orange, opinionated, and completely uninterested in my Swiss friendship struggles—unless food is involved.
+She’s orange, opinionated, and completely uninterested in my Swiss friendship struggles - unless food is involved.
 Then, she’s all in.
-Making friends here has felt like solving a puzzle with missing pieces, so this blog is my way of figuring it out—one awkward Grüezi, failed small talk attempt, and questionable fondue opinion at a time.
-Let’s see if Swiss friendships, like Swiss cheese, really do get better with age!
+So this blog is my attempt to figure it all out - one awkward Grüezi, failed small talk attempt, and questionable fondue opinion at a time.

 View all posts by Socially Swisspicious →